TeraMind244/SmartParkingDeepLearning/README.md

 ### Run

 1. Prepare training data with `webcam_utils.py`.
-Your training data should available at `test_images/` with structured above.
-However, we have prepared some sample data for you in `test_images/`.
+Your prepared data will be in 'for_cnn/'.
+However, please note that training data should be available in `train_data/` with structured above.
+However, we have prepared some sample data for you in `train_data/`.
 Therefore, you may skip this step.

 2. Run `CNN_model_for_occupancy.py` to start training model.
 Make sure you find file `car1.h5` after training process.